Watch our video to learn more about our exciting research-driven programmes.

 - 11th in The Times and The Sunday Times Good University Guide 2020

-- Truly interdisciplinary programmes delivered with the English, History, and Geography departments on the Penryn Campus
+- Truly interdisciplinary programmes delivered with the History and Geography departments on the Penryn Campus

 - University-subsidised field trip available to students in Cornwall